WORLDWIDE EMERGING MARKETS LEADING COMPANIES FUNDWORLDWIDE EMERGING MARKETS LEADING COMPANIES FUND

 First to emerge from the coronavirus pandemic, the Asia ex Japan region is in robust health and its innovative companies are thriving.
-Roderick Snell surveys the Asian landscape and argues that Asia is where to look for superior long-term growth.March 2020
+Roderick Snell surveys the Asian landscape and argues that Asia is where to look for superior long-term growth.February 2020

 Governance in China: Risk or Opportunity?

 Growing familiarity with China’s markets invites closer examination of governance at a country and corporate level.
 A company by company approach is vital to limit the risks and find the opportunities, writes Ben Lloyd.November 2019

 It’s essential to be realistic and keep the risk of over-optimism in check.
 But there’s plenty to feel positive about in emerging markets, says Tim Erskine-Murray, who offers an insight into the reasons for his unwavering enthusiasm.Third Quarter 2019